-Shamanic healing – Services include retrieval of power animals or allies, transfer of power, extraction of spiritual intrusion (this is not depossession), soul retrieval, divination, psychopomp, which is assistance with death and dying.
-My training and methods are based in Core Shamanism, as taught by the Foundation for Shamanic Studies.
-Core shamanism is a substance free experience for both the practitioner and client.
-People might wonder, or question the integrity, of an allopathic trained psychiatrist, trained at an institution built on an incredibly solid reputation in psychopharmacology, for pursuing this path.
-Hear is why:
+My training and methods are based on Core Shamanism, as taught by the Foundation for Shamanic Studies, and as taught by helping spirits while using these methods.
+Core shamanism is a substance-free experience for both the practitioner and the client.
+People might wonder, or even question, the integrity of an allopathic trained psychiatrist, trained at an institution built on an excellent reputation in psychopharmacology, for pursuing this path.

-When I was eight years old, I first asked my mom if I could be a shaman and was told that wasn’t possible.
-Of course not, you don’t belong to a tribe, Kerri!
+My journey into shamanism and psychiatry began at a young age.
+When I was eight, I expressed a desire to become a shaman, only to be told it wasn’t possible.
+‘Of course not; you don’t belong to a tribe, Kerri!’
 This was after I learned about my grandmother, Winona Chamberlain, of the Haudenosaunee Confederacy, and the Kanienʼkehá꞉ka (Mohawk Nation), who married my grandfather, John Chamberlain, in 1783 in Vermont.
 This is eight generations back in my heritage, but my family has cherished, not banished, this vital part of our history.
-I started reading encyclopedias and checking out books during our twice a month trips to the town library about the Iroquois, the name that I was taught at the time.
-This time in my life also coincided with health problems beginning, including severe allergies, rashes, wearing glasses, missing weeks of school due to pneumonia, and vomiting attacks at school that were blamed on anxiety.
-Interesting if only coincidental.
+I started reading encyclopedias and checking out books during our twice-a-month trips to the county-seat library to learn about the Iroquois, the name on the books available to me.
+This time in my life also coincided with the onset of health problems, including severe allergies, rashes, wearing glasses, missing weeks of school due to pneumonia, and vomiting and diarrhea attacks labeled as anxiety.
+These experiences, though challenging, have shaped my understanding of the human condition and have fueled my passion for alternative medicine and psychiatry.

 Session lengths and fees are as follows.
 Please check our specials page for package discounts: